geodynamics/Rayleigh/doc/source/User_Guide/overview.rst

 -----------
-Rayleigh's implementation of the pseudo-spectral algorithm and its parallel design would not have been possible without earlier work by Gary Glatzmaier and Thomas Clune, described in:
+Rayleigh's implementation of the pseudo-spectral algorithm and its parallel design would not have been possible without earlier work by Gary Glatzmaier and Thomas Clune described in: :cite:`GLATZMAIER1984461`, :cite:`Glatzmaier1999`

   Glatzmaier, G.A., 1984,Numerical simulations of stellar convective dynamos.
 I. the model and method, *J. Comp.
 Phys.*, 55(3), 461-484.
 ISSN 0021-9991, doi:10.1016/0021-9991(84)90033-0.